buildingSMART/BCF-XML/Documentation/README.md

 GUID
 Globally Unique Identifier: http://en.wikipedia.org/wiki/Globally_Unique_Identifier IfcGuid
-Globally Unique ID in the IFC format.
-This format is used only when referring to components in IFC files.
+Globally Unique Identifier in the IFC data.
+This format is used only when referring to objects in IFC datasets.

 |       |           |